-Notes: \ part of civil servants' pensions above
+Notes: part of civil servants' pensions above

-Sources: AMS 2011; BKA 2011; Hauptverband 2008-2011a; Kammer für Arbeiter und Angestellte 2009-2011a; Kammer für Arbeiter und Angestellte 2008-2011b; Statistik Austria 2010a; Statistik Austria 2010-2011b
+Sources: AMS 2011-2012; BKA 2011; Hauptverband 2008-2012a; Kammer für Arbeiter und Angestellte 2009-2012a; Kammer für Arbeiter und Angestellte 2008-2012b; Statistik Austria 2010-2012b

 The aggregate amounts of pensions (civil servants and non civil servants, direct and survivor pension) fit quite well between SILC and the reference statistics.
+In SILC only pensions paid out in Austria are covered.
 Differences in the single categories are due to the fact that survivors' pension following civil servants cannot be distinguished in the data.
 The underestimation of care benefit in SILC might be due to the fact that only persons outside institutions are surveyed.
 The reference figures for maintenance payments include maintenance payments by the state only.
 For lacking figures reference statistics are not available yet.